 In what may just be an intensely spooky coincidence, as 2017 drew to a close British-American TV project Strike Back: Retribution - a spy-drama based on a novel of the same name by ex-SAS soldier Chris Ryan - began airing on Sky One in the UK.
 The series followed the activities of Section 20, a fictional branch of British Defence Intelligence, which conducts secretive high-risk missions throughout the globe.

-In the next episode, Section 20 locate Zaryn/Markov in a laboratory in Turov, Belarus, where he's found producing more novichok — but while they manage to destroy the facility and the nerve agent, the dastardly Russian escapes.
+In the next episode, Section 20 track down Zaryn/Markov to a laboratory in Belarus where he's found producing more novichok — but while they manage to destroy the facility and the nerve agent, the dastardly Russian escapes.

 The series would air early the next year in the US on Cinemax — the second episode featuring novichok was transmitted 2 March, two days prior to the Salisbury incident, the third 9 March, five days after.